Panic Disorder, General Anxiety Disorder and Social Anxiety

 The most common types of anxiety disorders are explained below

 Below are three of the most common forms of anxiety: social anxiety, panic disorder and general anxiety disorder.
 These are just TITLES and no matter which form you may suffer from, don’t be discouraged, you can recover from then all.

-Generalized Anxiety Disorder (GAD)
+Generalised Anxiety Disorder (GAD)

 Social Anxiety Disorder (SAD)

-(SAD) is a form of anxiety created from a fear of what other people may think; a fear of being judged.
-Sufferers find it hard to cope in social situations, they become easily embarrassed, going beyond just shyness.
+The condition is mainly created through a fear of what other people may think; a fear of being judged.
+Sufferers find it hard to cope in social situations and can become easily embarrassed, going beyond just shyness.
 They have little confidence and can be highly sensitive to what others think about them.